JanssenProject/jans/docs/cedarling/reference/cedarling-properties.md

 - **`CEDARLING_APPLICATION_NAME`** : Human-friendly identifier for this Cedarling instance.

-**Loading the policy store:**
+### Loading the policy store

-To load the policy store, one of the following property must be set.
+To load the policy store, one of the following properties must be set.

 - **`CEDARLING_POLICY_STORE_LOCAL`** : JSON object as string with policy store.
 You can use [this](https://jsontostring.com/) converter.